Tianshi-Xu/Tianshi-Xu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Tianshi Xu is now a second-year Ph.D. student advised by Prof. [Meng Li](https://mengli.me/) at the School of Integrated Circuit, Peking University.
-Before attending Peking University, he received a bachelor’s degree from Beihang University with an **Outstanding Graduate** in Beijing (with a rank of **1/189**).
-He's filled with great passion for **efficient and private deep learning** with publications on **NeurIPS, USENIX Security, etc.**.
-He always keeps trying and makes progress :wink:.
+Tianshi Xu is now a second-year Ph.D. student advised by [Prof. Meng Li](https://mengli.me/) at the School of Integrated Circuit, Peking University.
+He is an incoming research intern at [Microsoft Research (Asia)](https://www.microsoft.com/en-us/research/group/systems-research-group-asia/), currently exploring the mathematical reasoning capabilities of large language models (LLMs).
-{style="text-align: justify;"}
+Prior to this, his research focused on efficient and privacy-preserving deep learning, with publications at **NeurIPS**, **USENIX Security**, and other top venues.
+He received his bachelor's degree from Beihang University as an **Outstanding Graduate** in Beijing, ranking **1st out of 189** in his major.
+He always keeps trying and makes progress 😉.